mrteasdale-cs/mrteasdale-cs.github.io/devices-and-infrastructure.md

 ## 5.6 Web Threat Protection

+### Threat types
+- Mass emails
+- Bad links
+- Nefarious websites

+Web threat devices;
+- save money, time and reportaiton
+- hardware-based devices (either All in one / Unified Threat Protection)
+- DMZ or internal netowrk
+- Policy driven

+### Types of Protection Devices

 Website/URL content filtering - prevents a user from visiting restricted websites.
 Specific websites are identified as restricted; employees are not able to view the sites on their browsers.
-Used to enforce the organization's internet usage policy.Helps to increase bandwidth availability.
+Used to enforce the organization's internet usage policy.
+Helps to increase bandwidth availability.
+Does not protect against malcious sites.

 ![Web filter](./images/web-filter.png)
 ===